harshabelavadi/bootcamp-vistcountbehaviour/needs-tech.md

   Given the server is down, there is a backup server, backup server is active
-  When the server restarts,
-  server sends request to backup server to get visitor count data
+  When the server restarts, server sends request to backup server to get visitor count data
-  Then visitor count data is retrieved
+  Then visitor count data gets retrieved

 Scenario: Reconcile counts if the sensor is offline for a while